massoncheg/forgejo-docs/user/packages/cargo.md

 To work with the Cargo package registry, you need [Rust and Cargo](https://www.rust-lang.org/tools/install).

-Cargo stores informations about the available packages in a package index stored in a git repository.
+Cargo stores information about the available packages in a package index stored in a git repository.
 This repository is needed to work with the registry.
 The following section describes how to create it.